-YARTS will get you to Yosemite and getting to YARTS is easy.
-With four routes entering Yosemite from the gateway communities of Merced, Fresno (summer), Mammoth Lakes (summer), and Sonora (summer), YARTS will get you there safely and comfortably.
-Below are some of the travel connections that will help you reach YARTS.
+When you ride YARTS, getting to Yosemite is stress free!
+With four routes that connect Yosemite with the gateway communities of Merced, Fresno (summer), Mammoth Lakes (summer), and Sonora (summer), YARTS will get you there safely and comfortably.
+Below are some of the travel connections that will help you reach YARTS car free.

-All YARTS routes connect with each other in Yosemite Valley.
+All YARTS bus routes connect with each other in Yosemite Valley.

 Highway 140 (Merced-Mariposa-El Portal)

 Ride the Amtrak San Joaquin Line into Merced from the North or South to connect with YARTS service leaving from the station 4 times daily and returning 5 times daily.
 The San Joaquin Line connects with the San Francisco Bay Area (international airports: SFO and Oakland) and Sacramento (Sacramento International Airport).

 Greyhound buses reach merced from San Francisco, Stockton, and Madera 4 or more times daily, and YARTS picks you up at the station 4 times daily.

 Daily flights to and from Merced.
 Three YARTS trips leave daily from Macready Airfield and 5 return upon request.

 Merced county’s bus system provides frequent connections to YARTS, which leaves from the Merced Transportation Hub 4 times daily and returns 5 times daily.

 Use CatTracks to get to Campus?
 YARTS will pick you up there in the evening to bring you on your weekend adventure.
 We’ll drop you back off on Monday in time for your 1pm class.